Request Service

 Our waiting lists vary in length so the wait time will depend on the service you are accessing.
 You will receive a referral acknowledgement, letting you know which waiting list you are on.

 We will contact you as soon as possible to complete an initial referral call to discuss your referral and confirm if we are a suitable service for you at this time.
-You will then be booked in for an assessment, before starting therapy.
+You will then be booked in for an initial appointment or ‘assessment’, before starting therapy.

-We will always try to contact you multiple times, so once you have submitted a referral, please keep an eye out for missed calls, texts and emails.
-If we receive no reply, we will email or write to you to let you know we have tried to get in touch and give you 7 days to contact us before closing your referral.
+We will always try to contact you multiple times, so once you have submitted a request for service, so please keep an eye out for missed calls, texts and emails.
+If we receive no reply, we will email or write to you to let you know we have tried to get in touch and give you 7 days to contact us before closing your request for service.
 It is important for you to keep us updated with the best contact details for you.

 Counselling offers a particular way of talking through issues and concerns in a safe space with a trained professional Counsellor.
 In order for it to be effective we know that building a trusting relationship through regular attendance is very important.